How Long To Grow an Olive Tree From The Seed? (Growth Timeline)

 In the end, I want to give you my advice on growing olive trees from seeds.
 In my opinion, it’s not worth it.
 The biggest problem is the extra time you’ll invest in that tree.
 Spending 18 months to grow seedling (potentially) isn’t worth it, in my opinion, and it won’t have the same properties as its parent tree.

-Profesional nurseries grow seedlings from the tree cuttings, which will always have the same properties as the parent tree, and that’s the best way to continue growing one olive cultivar.
+Professional nurseries grow seedlings from tree cuttings, which will always have the same properties as the parent tree, and that’s the best way to continue growing one olive cultivar.

 In my opinion, you should buy olive seedlings from a reputed nursery.
-Check my 7 Tips For Buying a Healthy Olive Seedling.
+If you’re interested in that, check my post on the best places to buy olive trees.

 However, if you’d like to grow your own olive tree completely, the best way would be to grow olive seedlings from tree cuttings.
 Here’s a great how-to guide.
 That way, you’ll save a lot of time, and a new tree will have the same properties as the parent tree, which is the most important thing.